JAForbes/z4/notification.md

 ---

 I think Z3 can be instructive here.
 A child should inherit the list of triggers from its parent, and then add its own.
 When an element is pruned, there is a little work to update those lists.
 But it may suffice to just prune the list whenever it is accessed to make teardown a little quicker as that is often when we're animating.

+---

+So where in the code is the list of triggers kept?
+Is it in the root of Z4 via lifecycle hooks, is it on each Path object?
+Is it on the Proxy?
+The Meta?

+Centrally we have full access to all proxies.
+So we can convert paths into proxies and ask subsequent questions.
+The Path object has access to its own dependencies and path segments preceding it, but it doesn't have full awareness or access to the proxies themselves.

+Meta also is just there to hold state/paths it should probably be kept simple because it floats all over the place.

+The Proxy's responsibility is to turn JS property interactions into queries.

+So I think centrally.

+---

+Managing it centrally is interesting though because we do have the proxies but we have to create context from lifecycles.